Capitalism in America: Summary

-The book starts out with a thought experiment, imaging if the World Economic Forum in Davos was held in 1620 and the superpowers during that time speculating which nation will dominate in the future.
+The book starts out with a thought experiment: imagining if the World Economic Forum in Davos was held in 1620 and the superpowers during that time speculating which nation will dominate in the future.

 The authors begin to describe a post-1776 American economy, a land abundant with natural resources and alternating boom-and-bust cycles.
 The authors emphasize the difference between the agrarian, slave-holding states in the South and the Northern industrial states.

 Following the Civil War, the authors write about the surge of immigrants in America and express admiration for various business tycoons such as Andrew Carnegie and John D. Rockefeller: "These great entrepreneurs earned their place in history not by inventing new things but by organizing them."

-During the Progressive era, the authors write about trust-busting, the creation of the Federal Reserve System, female suffrage, and other aspects of that period.
+During the Progressive Era, the authors write about trust-busting, the creation of the Federal Reserve System, female suffrage, and other aspects of that period.
 The authors lament ballooning consumer debt and restrictive immigration laws.

 Next, the authors speak of the causes of the Great Depression (such as the Smoot–Hawley Act) and criticize the leadership of FDR.
 The authors contend that the New Deal centralized power in Washington by creating numerous new alphabet agencies and unfunded social security entitlements.
 The authors believe the Great Depression ended with the massive military production during World War II.

 After the end of the war, the authors attribute America's golden age to presidents Truman and Eisenhower and, in particular, applaud Eisenhower's formation of the Interstate Highway System.
 The authors view the Johnson administration as the precursor to the stagflation of the 1970s.

 The authors assert that the "Age of Optimism" began with the inauguration of Ronald Reagan, who implemented union-busting, deregulation, and mass tax cuts during his tenure.
 However, the authors criticize Reagan for tripling the nominal national debt.
 They give praise to Bill Clinton for reducing the debt and implementing welfare reform.
 The book delves into the rise of Silicon Valley and the origins of Apple, Google, and other major tech corporations.

-In the book's account of the financial crisis, the authors blame the crash on the growth of derivatives and securitization combined with subprime mortgages in a financially complacent environment.
+In the book's account of the 2008 financial crisis, the authors blame the crash on the growth of derivatives and securitization combined with subprime mortgages in a financially complacent environment.
 Greenspan counterargues that his Fed's low-interest rates in 2003-2005 contributed to the housing bubble.

 Near the end, the authors argue that America is in decline.
 They point to slowed productivity, dwindling business dynamism, weakened labor mobility, and higher business concentration as evidence for the decline.
 The authors blame the decline on overregulation and the growth of entitlement spending.
 The authors recommend America move away from a defined-benefit system and towards a Swedish-style defined-contribution plan while indexing the age of retirement to rising life expectancy as solutions to combat the decline.